mehedihasankhairul/gym-baran-task/README.md

 ## Getting Started

  # Gym-Baran is Fontend Test for IRD Fundation

+### Gym Baran is a Landing page for Gym House, Here is showing the services and features of gym house.
 ### This project is built with Next.js and Tailwind CSS and DaisyUI